-- Waitlist forms will be available to at any time to a student/group who has already selected housing for the 2016 fall semester.
+- Waitlist forms will be available at any time to a student/group who has already selected housing for the 2017 fall semester.

 Due to its residency requirement, Gettysburg College guarantees housing for all full-time students.
 Therefore, the Office of Residential & First-Year Programs must efficiently and effectively utilize all available spaces in its housing inventory and reserves the right to utilize the consolidation policy.